aspose-words-cloud/aspose-words-cloud-docs/words/plugins/aspose-words-cloud-for-wordpress/aspose-cloud-ebook-generator/_index.md

 ## Using

 After you have installed the Aspose Cloud eBook Generator plugin it is really simple to start using it on your website.
-Please follow these simple steps to get started.
+Please follow these steps to get started:

-1. Make sure you are logged-in to a WordPress site as Admin level account.
+- Make sure you are logged-in to a WordPress site as Admin level account.
-1. Make sure you have set up Aspose App Key & Id on the plugin configuration page.
+- Make sure you have set up Aspose App Key & Id on the plugin configuration page.
 For further details on how to get app keys,  [click here ](http://www.aspose.com/docs/display/totalcloud/Creating+a+New+App+and+Getting+App+Key).  .
-1. Navigate to the page “Aspose Cloud eBook Generator” from the admin left menu.
+- Navigate to the page “Aspose Cloud eBook Generator” from the admin left menu.
-1. Select Posts Types, Categories, Authors and date range of blog posts which needs to be included in the eBook
+- Select Posts Types, Categories, Authors and date range of blog posts which needs to be included in the eBook
-1. Add Book Details like name, author, title, introduction, copy right etc.
+- Add Book Details like name, author, title, introduction, copy right etc.
-1. Select eBook Format in which eBook needs to be generated like epub, docx, pdf and click “Generate eBook” button.
+- Select eBook Format in which eBook needs to be generated like epub, docx, pdf and click “Generate eBook” button.
 It will give you link to download the eBook.

 Video